runflame/mint/Specification.md

 One or more bags are used to construct a [sidechain block](#block).

+TBD: a bag cannot contain information about a bid because the bid must contain bag id, so it produces an interdependence.
 ```
 struct Bag {
     height: u64,             // height of the new block
-    prev: BlockID,           // hash of the previous block
+    ancestors: Vec<BagID>,   // hashes of the ancestors bags
     timestamp_ms: u64,       // bag timestamp
     reward_address: Address, // sidechain predicate that receives the sidechain reward
     bid_tx: BitcoinTxID,     // bitcoin tx id that bids on this bag